patchlevel/event-sourcing/docs/pages/UPGRADE-3.0.md

 #### Misc

 `TransactionalStore` was removed and got merged with `Store`.
 So now every `Store` needs a transactional capability.
+`SplitEventstreamStore` was removed and is now part of the internal logic of the `Store`.

 ### Pipeline